 Train the Trainer Master Class: Teaching the Theoretical

-This two-day, intensive workshop is for trainers actively teaching classes for their local after attending the Train the Trainer: Teaching and Presentation Techniques class.
+This three-day, intensive workshop is for trainers actively teaching classes for their local after attending the Train the Trainer: Teaching and Presentation Techniques class.
 Participants learn to use activities to explain the abstract concepts of the safety or skills course they're developing or improving.

 What is it?